-3 killed, 12 injured in thunderstorms on France’s Corsica
+Fierce storm kills 3, injures 12 on French island of Corsica

-PARIS (AP) — Violent thunderstorms hit the French island of Corsica on Thursday morning, leaving three people dead and a dozen others injured, local authorities said.
+PARIS (AP) — A violent thunderstorm hit the French island of Corsica on Thursday morning, leaving three people dead and a dozen others injured, local authorities said.

 A 13-year-old girl died after a tree fell in a campsite in the coastal town of Sagone, the Corsica prefecture said in a statement.
 A 72-year-old woman was killed when the roof of a beach restaurant fell on her vehicle in Coggia, south of Sagone.

-The third fatality was a 46-year-old man killed in a campsite in the town of Calvi.
-One of the 12 injured was hospitalized in critical condition, the prefecture added.
+The third victim was a 46-year-old man killed in a campsite in the town of Calvi.
+One of the 12 people injured was hospitalized in critical condition, the prefecture added.

-Wind gusts of more than 220 kph (136 mph) were registered in some areas, French national weather agency Meteo France said.
-About 45,000 households were without power on the island because of the storms, according to French electricity company EDF.
+The storm produced wind gusts of more than 220 kph (136 mph) in some areas, French national weather agency Meteo France said.
+About 45,000 households were without power on Corsica, according to French electricity company EDF.

-About 60 rescue operation were ongoing along the western coast of Corsica to help several grounded and wrecked ships, the French maritime authority for the Mediterranean Sea tweeted.
+Rescue operations were taking place along the western coast of Corsica to help several grounded and wrecked ships, the French maritime authority for the Mediterranean Sea tweeted.

+The president of the Executive Council of Corsica, Gilles Simeoni, described a brief yet “extremely violent and entirely unpredictable” weather event that lasted “dozens of minutes.”

+Simeoni told news broadcaster BFM TV that French President Emmanuel Macron phoned him to share “emotion” and “solidarity.”
+Interior Minister Gerald Darmanin tweeted that he planned to go to the island later Thursday.

 After a summer of drought, heat waves and forest fires, violent storms have hit France and neighboring countries in recent days.